daviehh/Catppuccin_ColorScheme.jl/README.md

 -
 Conversion script for ColorSchemes.jl

+`convert.jl` is the conversion script

-Refer to example.jl for usage
+Refer to `example.jl` for sample plot

 ![example](example_mocha.png)